-The initial public offering price will be substantially higher than the pro forma net tangible book value per share of our outstanding common stock.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$8.54 per share in pro forma net tangible book value, based upon an assumed initial public offering price of \$13.00 per share.
+The initial public offering price is substantially higher than the pro forma net tangible book value per share of our outstanding common stock.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of 9.33 per share in pro forma net tangible book value.
 See the information in the section entitled "Dilution."
-This dilution is due primarily to earlier investors in our company having paid substantially less than the initial public offering price when they purchased their shares and to the deduction of the \$4.0 million in estimated underwriting discounts and commissions and estimated offering expenses payable by us, based upon an assumed initial public offering price of \$13.00 per share.
+This dilution is due primarily to earlier investors in our company having paid substantially less than the initial public offering price when they purchased their shares and to the deduction of the approximately \$5.3 million in underwriting discounts and commissions and estimated offering expenses payable by us.